slipset/deps-deploy/README.md

 A Clojure library to deploy your stuff to clojars with `clj` or `clojure`.
 It's a very thin wrapper around Chaz Emericks [pommegranate](https://github.com/cemerick/pomegranate) library.

+It will read your Clojars username/password from the environment variables `CLOJARS_USERNAME` and `CLOJARS_PASSWORD`.

 ## Usage

 To deploy to Clojars, simply merge